Workshops & Events

 Om Is Where The Heart Is has a 24 hour lock in window before Workshop start time, before this time cancellations will not be charged and the credit will remain on your account, however within this window cancellations will be charged at full price.
 Cancellations should be made via the method of booking.

-Unless specified, all classes are adult classes, with the minimum age being 16 but must be accompanied by a parent/guardian.
+Unless specified, all classes are adult classes, with the minimum age being 16 but under 18's must be accompanied by a parent/guardian.

 The Yoga Family | Developing Your Trauma Sensitive Yoga Practice

 Friday 29th May 7-10pm